dstrack/APEX_API_Tracer/README.md

   2. the procedure or function is listed in the package header.
   3. there are no pipelined functions in the package.
   4. the package defines no record or table types.
-  5. the package header is not wrapped
+  5. the package header is not wrapped.

 The enable procedure will generate a package with the same name as the synonym in your local schema.